mlayan/VaccineEffectivenessSheba/README.md

 Set the variable CC in the Makefile to point to the compiler installed on your system

-Compile the code by typing (in your terminal):
+Compile the code by typing (in your terminal): `make`
-`make`

-The compilation takes a few seconds and creates the executable program.exe.
+The compilation takes a few seconds and creates the executable program.out.

 ## Usage

-1. Data
+### Data

-The file Data/guyane20200825.txt contains the original data used for the article.
-It has four columns (no header, one row per day) indicating:
+The space-separated file `data/2021_05_14_full_database_2doses.txt` contains the original data used for the article.
+It has 10 columns (no header, one row per individual) indicating:

-the number of new hospital admissions the number of new ICU admissions the number of occupied general ward beds the number of occupied ICU beds

-The first line corresponds to April 22nd.
-The file Data/figures_4c_S5.csv contains the data used to generate Figure 4c and Supplementary Figure 5.
+* the individual id
+* the household id
+* the household size
+* the date of symptom onset or the date of detection for asymptomatic cases
+* the infection status (0: not infected, 1: symptomatic, 2: asymptomatic, 3: symptomatic with missing symptom onset)
+* the vaccination status according to the definition of effective vaccination (0: no, 1: yes)
+* the end of the follow-up
+* the age of the individual (0: child, 1: adult > 12 y.o.)
+* the index cases (0: index case, 1: household contact)
+* the isolation status (0: no isolation, 1: partial isolation, 2: complete isolation)

+Additional data files were used in the sensitivity analysis (Figure 4 and Supplementary Materials):

+* `2021_05_14_full_database_1dose.txt` contains the same households than the principal anlaysis and vaccination is assumed effective >15 days after the 1st dose
+* `2021_05_14_known_outcome_2doses.txt` contains the households where all contacts performed a PCR test in the 10 days following the detection of the index case
+* `2021_05_14_full_database_2doses_strict.txt` does not contains the households where the index case was vaccinated but got infected before the vaccine was considered effective (>7 days after the 2nd dose)

-2. Launching the analysis
+### Launching the analysis

 Run the R script launchLocal.R using your preferred R environment.
 This script allows one to set all the different options to run the analyses (e.g. the number of MCMC steps or the choice of change points for R0).
-Running the script as provided takes about 4 minutes.
+Running the script as provided takes about 20 minutes.
-The output will be written to the two files Output/mcmc.csv (MCMC chains) and Output/mcmc_sims.csv (trajectories).
+The output will be written to there files `results/mcmc_1.txt`, `results/mcmc_2.txt` and `results/mcmc_3.txt` that contain one MCMC chain each.
-Note that the analysis can also be performed - although not as conveniently - without using R, by simply passing all the appropriate options as input arguments to covid.exe.
+Note that the analysis can also be performed without using R, by simply passing all the appropriate options as input arguments to covid.exe.

+### Simulating household epidemics

-3. Visualizing the results
+### Visualizing the results

-The script visualize.R allows one to load the results of the MCMC run and to visualize the projections.
+The script visualize.R allows one to load the results of the MCMC run and to visualize the estimations.
 This scripts depends on two R libraries: 1) tidyverse; and 2) cowplot.
-NOTE: the provided files Output/mcmc.csv and Output/mcmc_sims.csv contain the output of one run of launchLocal.R with the options described in the script.